Colonel Townsend Whelen said, “only accurate rifles are interesting.”

 Handguns are a challenge to master.
 A rifle has an anchor at the shoulder, the grip, the forearm and maybe a rest or bipod.
 Handguns are hanging at the end of extended arms with open sights weaving over the target and a whole bunch of noise, muzzle flash and movement the moment the hammer drops.
 Mastering all the moving variables is the challenge of handgun accuracy.

 The common theme to accurate handgun shooting is trigger control.
 There are other shooting fundamentals we’ll dive into, but unless the trigger squeeze is trained and mastered, the developing handgun shooter will struggle to reach his or her accuracy potential with their chosen firearm.
-Join us as we dissect the drills that will make you an accurate handgun shooter.
+Join us as we dissect the shooting drills that will make you an accurate handgun shooter.

 Chapter 1: What is Handgun Accuracy?